Quick decision: Business Central vs NetSuite

 -

-Business Central is like a flexible “hub” that integrates tightly with the Microsoft ecosystem.
-It handles financials, distribution, manufacturing, and project management well.
-CRM, payroll, and advanced analytics usually come via add-ons or integrations.
+Business Central is like a flexible hub that integrates tightly with the Microsoft ecosystem.
+It handles financials, distribution, manufacturing (Premium), and project management well.
+CRM, payroll, and advanced analytics typically come via add-ons or integrations.

 -